SeulgiGwak/test/README.md

-This is Seulgi in Sydney.
+This is Seulgi in Sydney with Bhanuj.